The Quest for the Perfect Pom-Pom

 If I’m being completely honest, I was afraid do learn how to make pom-poms.
 Looking back I don’t really know why haha, I think I was afraid of getting my fingers so tangled up in the yarn and that I’d have to cut apart the pom-pom to get them out.

 I did attempt at making pom-poms.
 I did not tangle my fingers all up in the yarn.
 Everything was fine.

 I’ve never tried making pom-poms with a fork because I feel like they would come out too small.
 I like big poofy pom-poms on top of hats so I just wound the yarn around my fingers and that worked… okay…

 However, I did have a major issue though… the STUPID things kept falling apart!
 Boo!
 Why did these cute little embellishments have to be such a PAIN!

-So after researching a little bit I got these amazing pom-pom makers from Amazon, which I love a lot because they’re so easy to use (even though the instructions on the back of the box are in horribly broken English) and my pom-poms come out super thick and evenly shaped, which is my favorite thing ever.
+So after researching a little bit I got these amazing pom-pom makers, which I love a lot because they’re so easy to use, and my pom-poms come out super thick and evenly shaped, which is my favorite thing ever.
 But I still had the same issue!
 No matter what I did, it just wouldn’t stay together.
 I was getting really frustrated.

 That was before I found this life-saving tutorial at Repeat Crafter Me, which made me go “duh, why didn’t I think of that?”